My Daughter the Teenage Nudist Documentary Reviewed

 The narrator states at the beginning that more and more young people are engaging in public nudity, such as in events like the WNBR, but the naturist community isn’t exactly getting younger.
 The disparity here is perhaps partly due to the issue of labels.
 Alex, though she enjoys social nudity, is hesitant to label herself a naturist.
 Molly and her friends just want to try things out and go nude whenever they want without necessarily committing to a club or group.

 The naked vegan cooks opt to use the word “naked” for their event rather than “naturist,” which might “put people off.”
 So, is there a message here?
 Do we need to dump the term naturist and nudist to get the younger population interested?
 The leaders of BN are very aware that there is an image problem when using these terms.
 While visiting a naturist club, Alex has a chat with a man who tells her that when it comes down to it, being a naturist is just about “taking your pants off.”
-It really is as simple as that, isn’t it?
+For some, it is as simple as that.